Heating Oil Prices

 Crude oil prices

-Supply and demand of course affects heating oil prices like anything else.
-Heating oil is also needed for running cars and flights.
-The recession has mean reduced expenditure on holidays, cars and petrol.
+Supply and demand affects heating oil prices, like anything else.
+Heating oil is also needed for running cars and airplanes.
+The recession has meant reduced expenditure on holidays, cars and petrol.
 The lower demand for fuel should theoretically reduce costs.
 However crude oil prices are affected by worldwide supply and demand not just in the UK.

-Crude oil is sold in American dollars, therefore, a weak pound equated to buying less oil for your money.
+Crude oil is sold in American dollars, therefore, a weak pound equates to buying less oil for your money.
 Political unrest and extreme weather conditions can push up crude oil prices.

 Key tips for keeping heating oil prices down